 - intimidating or bullying others

-- purposely physically harming people or animals
+- aggression to people or animals on purpose

 - using a weapon

 Destructive conduct may include arson and other intentional destruction of property.

 - sexual behavior at a very young age